 Irish Car Rentals will match/better Ireland car rental quotes from a direct car hire supplier in the Republic of Ireland.
 We believe you will not be able to beat Irish Car Rentals' hire car rates.
 Call us to verify the quote you received.
 Read more here

 Driving Routes - The best way to visit Ireland

-In Galway, there’s a seaside town called Clifden that offers access to the Sky Road, an eleven-kilometre circular route over the nearby cliffs that provides amazing views of the stunning Connemara region, Clifden Bay, and its islands out to sea.
+In Galway, there’s a seaside town called Clifden that offers access to the Sky Road, an 11-kilometer circular route.
+Over the cliffs provide amazing views of the Connemara region, Clifden Bay, and its islands out to sea.

-These range from the old, such as the site of the notorious Battle of the Boyne, to the very old, like Trim Castle, to the ancient, such as the legendary Hill of Tara, to the prehistoric, like the 5000-year old tombs of Newgrange and Knowth, and so much more besides.
+These range from the old, such as the site of the notorious Battle of the Boyne, to the very old, Trim Castle.
+And to the ancient, Hill of Tara, to the prehistoric, like the 5000-year old tombs of Newgrange and Knowth.